INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 POST-ACCREDITATION MONITORING

-Regardless of the category of accreditation received, each medical organization is subject to post-accreditation monitoring throughout the entire period of validity of the accreditation certificate.
-This process includes the analysis of publications in the media and on social media platforms in order to identify possible complaints about the activities of the medical organization, as well as the processing of special requests coming directly from the accrediting body.
+Regardless of the accreditation category received, each medical organization is subject to post-accreditation monitoring for the entire validity period of its accreditation certificate.
+This process includes analyzing publications in the media and on social media platforms to identify potential complaints about the medical organization's activities, as well as processing special requests directly from the accrediting body.

-Within the post-accreditation period, the accreditation commission has the right to decide on the need to conduct an on-site focus assessment of the activities of the medical organization.
-Such a measure is taken in order to thoroughly check compliance with certain standards, especially in cases where justified complaints have been received or there has been resonance in social networks indicating potential violations.
+During the post-accreditation period, the accreditation committee has the right to decide on the need for an on-site focused assessment of the medical organization's activities.
+This measure is undertaken to thoroughly verify compliance with certain standards, particularly in cases where substantiated complaints have been received or publicity has arisen on social media indicating potential violations.